How Many Ounces is 700ml? A full breakdown to Metric and Imperial Conversions

 Q: Is it better to use US or UK fluid ounces?

 A: The choice depends on the context.
-In the United States, US fluid ounces are standard.
+Now, in the United States, US fluid ounces are standard.
 In the United Kingdom and other Commonwealth countries, UK fluid ounces are typically used.
 Always refer to the specific guidelines or instructions provided for your particular application.

 Q: What are the potential sources of error in these conversions?